kerryguard/mommafinds/_posts/2019-05-06-take-back-the-power.md

 I'm scaling back.
 No questions around the non-negotiables (aka, the schedule).

-Then going back to my Two Options approach for easy decisions on their part.
+Then going back to my "Two Options" approach for easy decisions on their part.

 This is where I've found my happy medium.